Lecture 2

 Pseudoinverse with Filtering

-We can filter out the poor conditioning singular values and exclude those values from the inversion.
-To get an idea of what the values are doing, we can plot the first few singular values and the corresponding singular vector that they project onto.
-In the case of the SVD the most important information about the matrix is captured in the left-most vectors of the matrix \(U\).
+We can identify the singular values responsible for the poor conditioning and exclude them from the inversion.
+To get an idea of what the singular vectors look like, we can plot the first few modes.
+In the case of the SVD, the most important information about the matrix is captured in the left-most columns of \(U\).

 Show the code